tomsquest/bouyguessms/README.md

 [![GoDoc](https://godoc.org/github.com/tomsquest/bouyguessms?status.svg)](https://godoc.org/github.com/tomsquest/bouyguessms)

 Send up to 5 free SMS per day using Bouygues Telecom unofficial API.
-The program is released as a standalone binary and it can also be used as a GO library.
+The program is released as a standalone binary and it can also be used as a GO library or as a Docker image.
 The code is written in Golang.

 ## Usage